Access Greene County Public Records (Marital Status, Court Cases, Warrants & More)

 Look Up Marital Records (Marriage, Divorce & Dissolution of Marriage) via the Greene County Clerk or the Probate Court

-Interested persons who are looking to find out if someone is married or ascertain whether someone has finalized a divorce can find this information from the Probate Court and the Greene County Clerk of Court, as both of these entities host Greene County public records pertaining to vital events.
+Interested persons who are looking to find out if someone is married or determine whether someone has finalized a divorce in Greene County can find this information from the Probate Court and the County Clerk of Court, as both of these entities host Greene County public records pertaining to vital events.

 This information is also available at the state level through the Ohio Department of Health.